evapavlinek/Harvard-CS50-Introduction-to-Computer-Science/README.md

 The repository contains all examples from the lectures (directories named w1-w7), my solutions to the problem sets and [additional practice problems](https://cs50.harvard.edu/x/2024/practice/).

-Each week's topics and short descriptions of the problems are as follows:
+Each week's topic and short descriptions of the problems are as follows:

 ### [Week 1: C](https://cs50.harvard.edu/x/2024/weeks/1/)